mark-when/markwhen/README.md

 ![](/public/images/screenshot.png)

-Markwhen is a text-to-timeline tool.
-You write markdown-ish text and it gets converted into a nice looking cascading timeline.
+Markwhen is an interactive text-to-timeline tool.
+Write markdown-ish text and it gets converted into a nice looking cascading timeline.

 Use the editor [here](https://markwhen.com).